Abdul Ghani Othman

 Abdul Ghani bin Othman (Jawi: عبدالغاني بن عثمان; born 14 November 1946) served as the 14th Menteri Besar of Johor in Malaysia from 1995 to 2013.
 He is a member of the United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN) coalition.
-He had held the political party position of Ledang Division Chairman, Johor State Liaison Chairman and national Supreme Council member in UMNO before.
-Currently, he serves as Chairman of Sime Darby Berhad, starting from 1 July 2013.
+He had held the political party position of Ledang Division Chairman, Johor State Liaison Chairman and National Supreme Council member of UMNO before.
+Currently, he serves as the Chairman of Sime Darby Berhad, starting from 1 July 2013.

 Early life and education

 He received his primary education at Tangkak Boys School (Sekolah Laki-Laki Tangkak) before entering Muar High School (Sekolah Tinggi Muar).
 Qualifying for a Colombo Plan scholarship, Abdul Ghani furthered his studies at La Trobe University in Melbourne, Australia.
-He graduated with a bachelor's degree in economics (Hons).
-Prior to returning to Malaysia, Abdul Ghani completed a master's degree in economics at the University of Queensland.
+He graduated with a Bachelor's Degree in Economics (Hons).
+Prior to returning to Malaysia, Abdul Ghani completed a Master's Degree in Economics at the University of Queensland.
 Upon returning to his homeland, he joined the Economics Faculty of University Malaya (1974–1980) and within several years, was promoted to be the Dean of the School (1980–1984).
 In addition to that, he also served as Master of First College (Residential) for University of Malaya (1979 – 1984).